blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 ### Event Ids

-- This package generates its own Int64 Ids for events.
+- This package generates its own 64bit `int` Ids for events.
 The Spatie package interfaces expect integer ids and the logic expects them to be incrementing.
 DynamoDb does not provide incrementing ids.
-- The Ids consist of the current microsecond timestamp expressed as an integer plus 3 random digits appended to the end.
-- The timestamp component approximates the incrementing Id behaviour that's expected for events and the random digits increase collision resistance in the unlikely event that two are generated in the same microsecond.
+- The Ids consist of the current microsecond timestamp expressed as an integer plus 3 random digits appended to the end. approximating the incrementing behaviour that's expected for event order and the random digits increase collision resistance in the unlikely event that two are generated in the same microsecond.
-- Collisions are possible but unlikely.
-The collision scenario would be two PHP processes generating ids and hitting the same microsecond timestamp and then generating the same random 3 digit int to append to them.
-- This collision scenario is unhandled in the code and the consequences would depend on the design of your application.
+- Collisions are possible but unlikely and currently unhandled in the code, the consequences would depend on the design of your application.
 - Consider also that, at scale, clock skew between servers could cause issues for this.
-- In the event that the random digits do not clash but the microsecond timestamp is the same, the event ordering is determined by the random digits.
 - You can switch to your own implementation for generation of Ids by implementing the `IdGenerator` interface and updating the config key `id_generator`.